Major Skyrail Upgrade: We are enhancing your experience during 2026-27. More Information

 Skyrail is proudly family owned and locally operated by the Chapman family.

-Skyrail Rainforest Cableway and the Chapman family have been welcoming visitors to the ancient rainforest since 1995, building a community of rainforest advocates for over 27 years.
+Skyrail Rainforest Cableway and the Chapman family have been welcoming visitors to the ancient rainforest since 1995, building a community of rainforest advocates for almost 30 years

 The concept of Skyrail Rainforest Cableway was conceived in the 1980’s by entrepreneurs and pioneers of the tourism and ecotourism industry, who have gone on to become leaders in their field, creating a legacy for those who have followed.